Nenkai/GT4SoundTool/README.md

 * `samples` folder - Extracted samples from `.ins`, mono

 The `.wav` is partially correct.
 But:
 * The pitch for certain notes is incorrect.
-This is caused by the fourth byte in `JamSplitChunk` not currently being used - forcing the game not to apply it confirms that the same overall pitch happens
+This is caused by the fourth byte in `JamSplitChunk` not currently being used - forcing the game not to apply it confirms that the same overall incorrect pitch happens so this is a good sign
 * Some notes aren't held long enough.
 Not sure why.
 * Volume provided by `JamSplitChunk`s isn't really accounted for yet
 * ADSR Envelope values in `JamSplitChunk` aren't accounted for yet, not sure how to interpret it. [vgmtrans's PSXSPU.h](https://github.com/vgmtrans/vgmtrans/blob/6f6f86823ab10ce72f0c6acd6ef7991e631613f7/src/main/formats/common/PSXSPU.h#L128) might give a clue, but one of the issues mentions that not [everything is inherently supported by `.sf2`](https://github.com/vgmtrans/vgmtrans/issues/138).